PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Approach

 \subsection{Query Generation}

 Based on the retrieved system component knowledge and metric knowledge, \app leverages LLMs to transform the natural language question into a PromQL query.
 An example of the prompt used for PromQL query generation is shown in Figura~\ref{fig:final prompt}, which is also designed based on the CoT and few-shot learning paradigm.
-As shown in the example we incorporate the retrieved knowledge into the prompt as two parts.
+We included a designed cot and one fixed example in the prompt.
+Additionally, as shown in the example we incorporate the retrieved knowledge into the prompt as two parts.
 In the first part, there is the name, type, and description of the metrics we retrieved.
 In the second part, there are all the reasoning paths we retrieved.
 Note that since some of the knowledge is repeated in multiple reasoning paths, we split the reasoning paths into triples for representation.
 The constructed prompt is directly fed to LLMs to get the corresponding PromQL query.

+Due to space limitations, the details of all the prompts used by \app are included in the replication package~\cite{PromCopilot}.